sablier-labs/docs/docs/reference/flow/contracts/contract.SablierFlow.md

 ### \_totalDebtOf

-Calculates the total debt.

-_The total debt is the sum of the snapshot debt and the ongoing debt.
+_The total debt is the sum of the snapshot debt and the ongoing debt descaled to token's decimal.
 This value is independent of the stream's balance._

 ```solidity
 function _totalDebtOf(uint256 streamId) internal view returns (uint256);